Welcome from the Chair of Governors’

 5) Academic targets – Governors are consulted about targets in attainment and progress and have been given regular updates about how the school has adapted to the new assessment system (formerly based on levels), with very pleasing results for the first time around in 2016.
 For more information about the latest Summer 2016 results, please see ‘School Performance Tables’.

-The Finance & General Purposes committee approve the annual school budget in the spring, intially put forward by the School Business Manager via the Head, Deputy Headteacher and Chair of Governors.
+The Finance & General Purposes committee approve the annual school budget in the spring, initially put forward by the School Business Manager via the Head, Deputy Headteacher and Chair of Governors.
 The budget includes all the resources and support services needed and also provides termly statutory reports to the local authority about how we are performing against the budget.
+A benchmarking report is available on the website.
 We have a scheme of delegation in place and beyond £10,000, spending plans have to be approved by Governors.
-For example, the Key Stage 1 playground refurbishment project was delivered in Summer 2016 at the cost of around £60,000.
-Each term I review Health & Safety issues with the Site Management team and support any remedial work recommended through Mrs Janet Molyneux, the School Business Manager.
+For example we have updated the IT suite in school during the last few years and purchased laptops for the pupils use rather than the desktops.
+Recently the install of a new Fire Alarm system for the school was completed in the Summer of 2020 at a cost of just under £32,000.
+This was highlighted as part of the Local Authority Fire Risk Assessment and is a crucial part of the school’s health and safety programme to protect all users.
+Each term the Health and Safety Governor reviews Health & Safety issues with the Site Management team and they support any remedial work recommended through Janet Molyneux, the School Business Manager.
 Finally, we have dedicated Pupil Premium rep (Jeanette Kirkby) who advises on how to spend the funding more effectively and detail the impact being made.
 Please see separate section within Key Information on Pupil Premium and also PE & Sports Grant.

 Chair of Governors